How the Church in Ephesus Missed Sustaining Revival and What We Learn From It

 The affections of their hearts drifted towards doing ministry at the expense of intimacy.
 The lamp of influence was about to go out.

-It must be extremely difficult to keep the priority straight in the midst of rapid city-taking ministry where the raw power of God is being radically displayed and lives are being drastically changed.
+It must be challenging to keep the priority straight amid rapid city-taking ministry where the raw power of God is being radically displayed, and lives are being drastically changed.

-As we move into a greater wave of revival we need grace to stay steady in pursuing God wholeheartedly.
+As we move into greater waves of revival, we need the grace to stay steady in pursuing God wholeheartedly.

-Our goal is not revival but the image of Jesus (Romans 8:29).
-If we make the daily choice to know Him better we will have leaned the lesson the Ephesian church missed.
+Ultimately, our goal is not revival but the image of Jesus (Romans 8:29).
+If we make the daily choice to know Him better, we will have learned the lesson the Ephesian church missed.